andreivarga36/CurrencyConverterApp/README.md

     - Click Convert: Press the "Convert" button to calculate and display the converted amount.

-## Note:
+## Note

-    The application retrieves real-time currency exchange rates from the CurrencyAPI, so an active internet connection is required for accurate conversions.
+    - The application retrieves real-time currency exchange rates from the CurrencyAPI, so an active internet connection is required for accurate conversions.

-    Users can also manually input currencies in uppercase.
+    - Users can also manually input currencies in uppercase.

 ### Technologies and Tools Used

-    C#: The primary programming language for developing the application.
+    - C#: The primary programming language for developing the application.

-    .NET Framework: The development platform used for building desktop applications.
+    - .NET Framework: The development platform used for building desktop applications.

-    Newtonsoft.Json: A library for serializing and deserializing JSON data, used for handling API responses.
+    - Newtonsoft.Json: A library for serializing and deserializing JSON data, used for handling API responses.

-    HttpClient: The .NET class used for making HTTP requests to the CurrencyAPI.
+    - HttpClient: The .NET class used for making HTTP requests to the CurrencyAPI.

-    Windows Forms: The GUI library used for creating the user interface.
+    - Windows Forms: The GUI library used for creating the user interface.

-    System.Threading.Tasks: A namespace used for working with asynchronous tasks.
+    - System.Threading.Tasks: A namespace used for working with asynchronous tasks.

-    XUnit: A testing framework for .NET used to create unit tests.
+    - XUnit: A testing framework for .NET used to create unit tests.